 Always remember that leaving the surfaces clean and disinfected protects everyone.
 Cleaning can keep preventing COVID 19 from spreading in your home or business.
 It is everyone’s responsibility to support one another to ensure the environment where you provide care is safe for you, your colleagues, your customer, and your family.

-This is the time for you to show you care, please share this article to your social media account if you agree with what we had talked about.
+This is the time for you to show you care, please share this article with your social media account if you agree with what we had talked about.
 Leave us a comment down below if you have other tips that you find helpful and let us join hands in creating a safer environment.

 You may also put your suggestion on what topic you want to talk about next time.